wsxiaoys/wsxiaoys.github.com/_posts/2012-02-16-r7rs-comment-period-is-open.md

 Scheme is such a language.
 For years it's considered as a language for education (Actually it's perfect in teaching class like compiler principles).
 But in other fields, it's not really popular, for reasons of lacking the modular development support, no official implemention, hard to manage third party codes, etc.

 R7RS tries to fix these shortages.
-To keep <strike>the simplicity</strike> _it simple_ and powerful, the editors divided the whole language into a small one and a large one.
+To keep <s>the simplicity</s> _it simple_ and powerful, the editors divided the whole language into a small one and a large one.

 The R7RS-small basically adds module syntax and a few selected feature to R5RS.
 The large one tries to give a standard interface for third party libraries in different fields, like networking, object-oriented programming, etc. So a completely R7RS implementation should be considered battery-included.